 Most of us want to get closer to something.
 Closer to our goals, to our loved ones, closer to our next vacation. lol!
-Well…this blog post is about all of that.
+Well…this Article is about all of that.
 We want to help you get closer to your best quality of life.

 Unless there are a significant amount of days you can work from home, long commutes should be the first on your list.
-Working from home can als be a challenge.
+Working from home can also be a challenge.
 Let’s face it, most of us are not strong enough to stay focused and not take that nap.
-Maybe, just maybe this is why work places are for work.
+Maybe, just maybe this is why workplaces are for work.
 If you are organized enough to do so, kudos to you.
-If you’re happy with your log commute home because you are saving money, lets evaluate that.
+If you’re happy with your log commute home because you are saving money, let’s evaluate that.

 My personal experience with commuting was eye-opening.
 When it was time to buy my first place, I had a choice between a 1 bedroom in the suburbs and a studio in the city.
 The 1 bedroom had the same price and I’d be close to the metro.
 Sounds like a winner, and it was.
 It was luck and a good deal.
 However, it ended up costing me more in many ways.